snowy-owll/SphinxSpeechRecognitionService/README.md

 ## Speech recognition app

 The application allows you to recognize the commands specified in the configuration file, and broadcasts them other applications.
 Activation of the recognition mode is performed using a key phrase that is set in the application settings.
-For recognition, use the library [Sphinx](https://cmusphinx.github.io/).
+For recognition uses the [Sphinx](https://cmusphinx.github.io/) library.

 ## How to build
-The build requires Android SDK (version of Android 5.1) and JDK (with configured environment variables JAVA_HOME and ANDROID_HOME).
+The build requires Android SDK (build SDK version is 28) and JDK (with configured environment variables JAVA_HOME and ANDROID_HOME).
 Run `gradlew build` to build an executable apk.
 The apk will be in `app/build/outputs/apk` directory.

 ## Required permission:
   - WRITE_EXTERNAL_STORAGE
   - RECORD_AUDIO
-  - VIBRATE

 ## Additional resources
 The application requires an acoustic model and a command grammar description file (in JSGF format).